kscalelabs/mujoco-scenes/README.md

 This package contains a collection of utility functions for generating different types of scenes in Mujoco.

+This is a programmatic way to compose scene files, inspired by [Mujoco Menagerie](https://github.com/google-deepmind/mujoco_menagerie).

 ## Usage

 To load a robot into a particular scene, you can use the following code: